Limit Order Books: Empirical Observations in LOBs

-For German Stock Index futures, the average mid-price logarithmic return over a 5 minute window was found to be a concave function of the trade imbalance count during that window \cite{Kempf:1999}.
-For the largest 100 stocks on the NYSE \cite{Gabaix:2006}, the average mid-price logarithmic return was found to follow the relationship $\Omega_\omega(T)^{0.5}$ for time intervals of length $15$ minutes.
-For the 116 most liquid stocks in the US between 1994--1995 \cite{Plerou:2002}, for a variety of different time interval lengths, the average change in mid-price over the interval was found to be a concave function of $\Omega_\omega(T)$.
-Furthermore, for small values of $\Omega_\omega(T)$, the average change in mid-price over the interval was found to be well approximated by $\Omega_\omega(T)^{\alpha}$, with the value of $\alpha$ depending on the length of the time interval, and ranging from $\alpha=1/3$ for intervals of length 5 minutes to $\alpha=1$ for intervals of length 195 minutes.
-Similarly, for the Astrazeneca stock (traded on the LSE) \cite{Bouchaud:2009}, the average mid-price logarithmic return was found to become an increasingly linear function of the length of time interval $T$ as the length of $T$ was increased.
+\citet{Evans:2002} reported a statistically significant, positive, linear relationship between the daily trade imbalance count and the ask-price logarithmic return for successive trading days in FX markets.
+For German Stock Index futures, \citet{Kempf:1999} reported that the mean mid-price logarithmic return in a $5$-minute window was a concave function of the trade imbalance count during that window.
+For the largest 100 stocks on the NYSE, \citet{Gabaix:2006} reported that the mean mid-price logarithmic return followed the relationship $\Omega^\omega(T)^{0.5}$ for time intervals of length $T=15$ minutes.
+Using a variety of different time interval lengths for the 116 most liquid stocks in the US in 1994--1995, \citet{Plerou:2002} reported that the mean change in mid-price over the interval was a concave function of $\Omega^\omega(T)$.
+Furthermore, for small values of $\Omega^\omega(T)$, the mean change in mid-price over the interval was well approximated by $\Omega^\omega(T)^{\alpha}$, where the value of $\alpha$ depended on the length of $T$.
+The values of $\alpha$ ranged from $\alpha \approx 1/3$ for intervals of length 5 minutes to $\alpha \approx 1$ for intervals of length 195 minutes.
+Similarly, \citet{Bouchaud:2009} reported that as the length of $T$ increased, the mean mid-price logarithmic return of the AstraZeneca stock on the LSE became better approximated by a linear function of the length $T$.